spec-first/connexion/README.rst

 Connexion is a framework on top of Flask_ that automagically handles HTTP requests based on `OpenAPI 2.0 Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
-Connexion allows you to write a Swagger specification and then maps the endpoints to your Python functions.
-This is what makes it unique from other tools that generate the specification based on your Python code.
-You are free to describe your REST API with as much detail as you want and then Connexion guarantees that it will work as you specified.
+Connexion allows you to write a Swagger specification, then maps the endpoints to your Python functions; this makes it unique, as many tools generate the specification based on your Python code.
+You can describe your REST API in as much detail as you want; then Connexion guarantees that it will work as you specified.

 We built Connexion this way in order to:

-- Simplify the development process
+- simplify the development process
-- Reduce misinterpretation about what an API is going to look like
+- confirm expectations about what your API will look like

 Connexion Features:
 -------------------